Explanation of constant mean angular momentum in high-Reynolds-number Taylor--Couette turbulence in terms of history effects: Basic equations and covariance

 \subsection{Governing equations}

-The continuity and Navier--Stokes equations for incompressible flows in an inertial frame are as follows:
+We usually employ cylindrical coordinates for TC flows, whereas we employ Cartesian coordinates for spanwise rotating turbulent channel flows in which the nearly zero mean absolute vorticity is observed.
+To systematically discuss the physics in different coordinates, a form-invariant notation of equations may be preferable (see e.g., Refs.~\citep{frewer2009,ariki2015}).
+Therefore, we write the governing equations using the covariant derivative.

-where $u_i$, $p$, and $\nu$ denote the velocity field, pressure divided by density, and kinematic viscosity, respectively.
-Note that the operator $\nabla_i$ denotes the covariant derivative; the definition of the covariant derivative in a cylindrical coordinate is given in Appendix~\ref{sec:covariantderivative}.
-As a result, the continuity equation and each component of the nonlinear term of the Navier--Stokes equations in cylindrical coordinates yield
+The continuity and the $i$th component of the Navier--Stokes equations for incompressible flows in an inertial frame are as follows \citep{frewer2009,ariki2015,kajishimatairabook}:

-The fourth terms on the right-hand sides of (\ref{eq:rnonlinearterm}) and (\ref{eq:thetanonlinearterm}) originate from the curvature of the coordinate system.
-This leads to flow curvature effects on the Reynolds stress.
+where $u_i$, $p$, and $\nu$ denote the velocity field, pressure divided by density, kinematic viscosity, and metric tensor, respectively.
+For cylindrical coordinates, the subscript $i$ or $j$ is $r$, $\theta$, or $z$ where $r$, $\theta$, and $z$ denote the radial, azimuthal, and axial directions, respectively.
+Here, we used the covariant derivative $\nabla_i$ because the governing equations in cylindrical coordinates can be expressed in the same form as those in Cartesian coordinates.
+In cylindrical coordinates, we have (see Appendix~\ref{sec:covariantderivative} for the derivation)

-We consider the Reynolds or ensemble average: $f= F + f'$ where $f$ denotes basic flow variables such as $u_i$ or $p$, $F = \langle f \rangle$, and $\langle \cdot \rangle$ denotes the ensemble average.
-For the TC flow, the ensemble average equals the average over the azimuthal direction and time.
-For the featureless UR, the turbulent field is also homogeneous in the axial direction.
-Thus, the mean velocity yields
+As a result, the continuity equation and each component of the nonlinear term of the Navier--Stokes equations in cylindrical coordinates in the inertial frame can be written as follows:

-Hereafter, we consider the homogeneity of turbulent fields in both the azimuthal and axial directions.
-Therefore, the RANS equation for the azimuthal velocity yields
+The fourth terms on the right-hand sides of Eqs.~(\ref{eq:rnonlinearterm}) and (\ref{eq:thetanonlinearterm}) originate from the curvature of the coordinate system.
+Hence, part of the flow curvature effect on the Reynolds stress results from the convection term.